Tooth Extractions Are Sometimes Necessary in Mesa, AZ

 While preserving your natural teeth as long as possible is always our top concern, sometimes our dentist at Sandstrom Dental Group may be forced to declare a tooth unfit to remain in your mouth.
 Whether caused by severe tooth decay, advanced periodontal disease, or your tooth has been partially broken and is beyond adequate repair, tooth extractions are sometimes necessary in our Mesa dental office.
 Other common reasons for tooth extractions include needing to remove teeth to prepare for dental implants or orthodontic treatment or needing to remove your wisdom teeth (your third set of molars).

-Dental experts are aware that extracting a tooth can create problems with your long-term dental health, including: issues with your jaw, chewing problems, and shifting teeth.
-Because we care about your dental health our dentists at Sandstrom Dental Group thoroughly cover all the alternatives to tooth extraction so you can make an informed decision.
-In many cases Dr. Sandstrom will recommend replacing the extracted tooth to fill the gap and avoid further complications.
+Because we’re well aware that extracting a tooth can create long-term issues to your dental health, including issues with your jaw, chewing problems, and shifting teeth, you can rest assured we’ll go over all of your alternatives to tooth extraction so that you can make an informed decision.
+In many cases, Dr. Sandstrom will recommend replacing the extracted tooth to fill the gap and avoid further complications.

-What to Expect After the Tooth Extraction is Complete
+What to Expect After Your Tooth Extraction in Our Mesa Office

 Many of our patients who require a tooth extraction in our Mesa dental office experience bleeding, swelling, and pain afterward.
 Bleeding is common for the first several hours, and we recommend covering the empty socket with a piece of moist gauze.
 If more pressure is needed, try biting down on the gauze for roughly 45-60 minutes.
 To keep your blood clots intact and prevent excessive blood flow, you shouldn’t rinse the affected area or spit for at least 24 hours after the extraction.
 You also shouldn’t smoke, drink from a straw, or consume hot liquids until cleared by your dentist.